bullet-with-butterfly-wings/pumping/README.md

     Offset: 50kHz baseline, steps of 1 kHz on both sides? (max offset 5), 10Hz and 500us window 10Hz so I am sure it decays

+Rabi - 24/10
+    Data analysis, git repo init, making some plots the fitting depends on the period of time you give it - short=> not enough oscillations, long => overfits the flat tail, only decay playing around with the straight signal - signal 80mV, offset 3.5V, time constantintroduces offset